 James 4:4: “You adulterous people!
 Do you not know that friendship with the world is enmity with God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God.”

-8. Tomorrow has enough to worry about and doesn’t need my help.
+8. Tomorrow doesn’t need my anxiety.

 Matthew 6:34: “Do not be anxious about tomorrow, for tomorrow will be anxious for itself.
 Sufficient for the day is its own trouble.”